cvs-health/coldstart/README.md

 See [this notebook](examples/Quickstart.ipynb) for a more thorough example.

-Note that `my_schema.my_leftmost_table` must be a predefined table with at least 2 columns: `entity_id` and `y` where entity_id corresponds with the tagged queries in the query bank and y corresponds with the dependent variable that you're eventually modeling.
+Note that `leftmost_table` must be a predefined table with at least 2 columns: `entity_id` and `y` where entity_id corresponds with the tagged queries in the query bank and y corresponds with the dependent variable that you're eventually modeling.
 Optionally, you can also include a `min_date` and a `max_date` column so that each row is parameterized accordingly (if you do not include dates in your table, the `date_range` argument will be used for all records).
 A typical `leftmost_table` will look like this:

 entity_id|y
 ---|---